DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ###### Purpose

-The `image_viewer` node is a development tool subscribing to the `/raspicam_node/image/compressed` and `/camera/rgb/image_raw` topics, converting themk to the OpenCV format and subsequently displaying them in a window.
+The `image_viewer` node is a development tool subscribing to the `/raspicam_node/image/compressed` and `/camera/rgb/image_raw` topics, converting them to the OpenCV format and subsequently displaying them in a window.

 ###### Usage